xcart/xcart-docs/_pages/kb_en/modules/wordpress_integration/how_wordpress_integration_works.md

 order: 100
 ---
 {% note warning %}
-The module **X-Cart 5 to WordPress Integration** support has been discontinued.
-If you wish to sell products via your blog, we recommend the module **[Buy button](https://market.x-cart.com/addons/buy-button.html "X-Cart 5 to WordPress Integration")**; it enables you to add product widgets with the Buy button right into your blog posts.
+The addon **X-Cart 5 to WordPress Integration** support has been discontinued.
+If you wish to sell products via your blog, we recommend the addon **[Buy button](https://market.x-cart.com/addons/buy-button.html "X-Cart 5 to WordPress Integration")**; it enables you to add product widgets with the Buy button right into your blog posts.
 If, however, you are interested in adding a Wordpress blog into your X-Cart online store, then consider the **[Blog System in X-Cart 5](https://market.x-cart.com/addons/blog-system-in-xcart-5.html "X-Cart 5 to WordPress Integration")** addon.
 {% endnote %}

-The X-Cart 5 to WordPress Integration module for X-Cart allows you to build ecommerce blocks with the products and categories from your X-Cart based store into your WordPress blog website.
+The X-Cart 5 to WordPress Integration addon for X-Cart allows you to build ecommerce blocks with the products and categories from your X-Cart based store into your WordPress blog website.

 Here is an example of a detailed product page included into a blog post: